 Salarius Pharmaceuticals, Inc. is a clinical-stage biopharmaceutical company focused on developing effective treatments for cancers with high, unmet medical need.
 Specifically, we are developing treatments for cancers caused by dysregulated gene expression, i.e., genes which are incorrectly turned on or off.
-We are developing two classes of drugs that address gene dysregulation: epigenetic drugs and targeted protein degraders.
+We are developing two classes of drugs that address gene dysregulation: protein inhibitors and targeted protein degraders.
 Our technologies have the potential to work in both liquid and solid tumors.
-Our current pipeline consists of two compounds: 1) seclidemstat (SP-2577), a small molecular inhibitor and 2) SP-3164, a small molecular protein degrader.
+Our current pipeline consists of two primary compounds: 1) SP-3164, a small molecule protein degrader, and 2) seclidemstat (SP-2577), a small molecule inhibitor.
+Secondary compounds are in early stages of development.